 You will also attend BU’s archaeological field school, the Place Field School, at the end of your first year.
 This is a large scale excavation, where in previous years, our students have discovered significant finds that have changed the way we view the past.
 It's a unique opportunity to gain experience of working on a real site.
 You could also work with commercial archaeologists to gain essential transferable skills recognised by the Chartered Institute of Archaeologists.

-Our archaeology courses received an impressive 100% overall satisfaction rating from final year students in the latest National Student Survey.
+This course received a 91% overall satisfaction rating from final year students in the latest National Student Survey.
+However, There was insufficient data to publish information specifically for this course.
+This is either because the course size is small or respondent numbers were low.
+Therefore, the data displayed is for all students in Archaeology Subject level 3.
 Why not join us on live chat now to find out more, or register to meet us at an Open Day?

 Interested in studying this course part-time?
 Enquire now.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 For September 2021 entry: In order to take advantage of new approaches to learning and teaching, as well as developments in industry to benefit our students we regularly review all of our courses.

 This course is currently going through this process and we will update this page in June 2020 to give you full information about what we will be offering once the review process has concluded.

 Next start date:

 Bournemouth University, Talbot Campus

 3 years full-time with a 5-week placement, or 4 years with a 30-week placement